A Geometric Condition for Uniqueness of Fr\'echet Means of Persistence Diagrams: Introduction

-The space of persistence diagrams is a viable setting for statistics and probability, satisfying conditions for the existence of important statistical and probabilistic quantities, such as means, variances, and probability measures \citep{mileyko2011probability}.
-This paper studies the mean, in particular, which is perhaps the most fundamental statistic that captures the central tendency of data and provides an understanding of what we expect to see on average for a data generating process.
-The Fréchet mean is a generalization of the usual algorithmic mean to general metric spaces and has been previously defined and studied for sets of persistence diagrams \citep{turner2013means}.
-Significant results on Fréchet means for sets of persistence diagrams were provided by \cite{turner2014frechet}, which include an algorithm for its computation along with the only known convergence result for Fréchet means to date.
-However, this result is valid only in quite restrictive settings, and most importantly, under the assumption of uniqueness of the Fréchet mean.
-Due to the complicated geometry of the space of persistence diagrams---in particular, it is an nonnegatively curved Alexandrov space \citep{turner2014frechet} with the implication that geodesics are not even locally unique, which calls into question the issue of when, precisely, are Fréchet means of sets of persistence diagrams unique?
+Results on Fréchet means for sets of persistence diagrams have been established including convergence assuming uniqueness of the Fréchet mean \citep{turner2014frechet}.
+Due to the complicated geometry of the space of persistence diagrams, it is not known when Fréchet means of sets of persistence diagrams are unique.
 The lack of a condition for uniqueness prohibits a comprehensive convergence analysis for empirical Fréchet means of persistence diagrams computed from real datasets \citep{cao2022approximating}.
-The practical implication of a lack of convergence guarantee is that it is difficult, if not impossible, to draw conclusions about the behavior of the general distribution and population from observed samples.
 We are thus restricted to only making descriptive and exploratory observations with Fréchet means computed from sampled data and cannot inference on the general behavior of the data generating process and the general unseen population with any theoretical guarantees.

+Recently, a general theory for empirical Fréchet means in Alexandrov spaces with curvature bounds from either below or above has been proposed \citep{le2022fast}; this setting is in fact the geometric characterization of the space of persistence diagrams equipped with the 2-Wasserstein distance \citep{turner2014frechet}.
+The developed theory has been successfully applied to many cases, for example, barycenters of Gaussian distributions \citep{altschuler2021averaging}, template deformation models \citep{yoav}, and metric measure Laplacians \citep{mordant2022statistical}.\\